joshsh/archive/ripple/trunk/README.txt

 ================================================================================

-To begin an interpreter session, use one of the shortcut scripts (ripple or ripple.bat) or type:
+To begin an interpreter session, use one of the shortcut scripts (ripple or ripple.bat) or invoke Ripple's Java archive directly:

-    $ java -classpath target/ripple-full.jar net.fortytwo.ripple.Demo
+    $ java -jar target/ripple-*-standalone.jar

-The demo application uses an RDF/XML cache file to save state between sessions, instead of a database.
+By default, Ripple uses a TriG cache file to save state between sessions.
 To create a new cache, use the @saveas directive while talking to the interpreter:

-    @saveas "newcache.rdf".
+    >>  @saveas "cache.trig".

 To restore a previous session, specify the cache as an argument at the command
 line:

-    $ ./ripple newcache.rdf
+    $ ./ripple cache.trig

-When you quit the application, its state will be written back to the cache.
+When you quit the application, the triple store is written back to the cache.

-    @quit.
+    >>  @quit.

 ================================================================================